 The Will to Intervene Project (W2I)

 The Simons Foundation was the major funder of the Will to Intervene Project (W2I) and continues to support further research on the subject.
 Dr. Jennifer Allen Simons is a member of the project’s Research Steering Committee.
-The Vancouver Launch of the W2I Report was convened by The Simons Foundation in partnership with the Montreal Institute for Genocide and Human Rights Studies (MIGS) at Concordia University and the Simon Fraser University Centre for Dialogue.
+The Vancouver Launch of the W2I Report was convened by The Simons Foundation in partnership with the Montreal Institute for Genocide and Human Rights Studies - MIGS (now the Montreal Institute for Global Stability) at Concordia University and the Simon Fraser University Centre for Dialogue.

 W2I is a crucial initiative pursuing the prevention of genocide and other crimes against humanity.
 After Bosnia, Rwanda and Darfur, genocide experts understand that pressuring political leaders to stop crimes against humanity before they become genocides has been ineffective.
 We know what is happening and early warnings are sounded, but governments are slow to react and intervene effectively.